SquidHub for developers

 What this looks like in practice

 - You paste a diff into a room with Cassio.
 It reads the diff, asks two clarifying questions, suggests two changes with the actual code.
-You push back on one of them.
-It pushes back on your push-back.
+You push back on one.
+The room's shared memory keeps the outcome, so next week's review starts from your conventions · "we prefer explicit errors over exceptions here" · instead of from zero.

 - Later you invite a teammate to the same room.
-They read the transcript.
-They add another squid — theirs — with a different system prompt.
-The two squids disagree about whether to extract a helper.
-You watch them argue.
+They add another squid · theirs, with a different system prompt · and fork a thread to test an alternative refactor.
+Threads run in parallel (dispatch is serialized per thread, not per room), so the squids work both branches at once.
+The two disagree about whether to extract a helper.
 You make the call.

 None of this is a "Claude in a sidebar".
 It's a workspace where AI is a participant, not a tool you call.